emu-russia/pureikyubu/README.md

 ### Generic Linux (Ubuntu)

-The Linux build does not yet have support for sound and input.
+The Linux build is the same SDL2 front end as the Windows one: the window, the game selector, the settings and controller dialogs, the sound and the input all come from SDL2 and ImGui.

 ```
 # Install required packages
-sudo apt install libglew-dev
+sudo apt install libglew-dev libsdl2-dev
 # Choose a suitable folder to store a clone of the repository, cd there and then
 git clone https://github.com/emu-russia/pureikyubu.git
 cd pureikyubu